openjs-foundation/cross-project-council/conduct/COC_TEAM_CHARTER.md

 - Handle code of conduct [incident reports][incident report].
 - Handle code of conduct [escalation requests][escalation].
 - Handle code of conduct [appeals][appeal].
-- Keep the CPC up to date of cases requiring the CPC's attention.
+- Keep the CPC up to date on cases requiring the CPC's attention.
 - Provide regular transparency reports to the CPC.
 - Uphold this charter, the [code of conduct][CoC], and the [code of conduct policy][CoC Policy].